2140data/react-btcpay-paybutton/CONTRIBUTING.md

 2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations, and container parameters.
 3. You may merge the Pull Request in once you have the sign-off of at least one other developer, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

-Thank you again for your interest in contributing to React BTCPay Server Pay Button.
+Thank you again for your interest in contributing to React BTCPay Server Pay Button!